 On campus?
 Get tested regularly

 It is crucial that staff and students who visit campus or are on placement get tested regularly.
-We can all help protect vulnerable people in the community and on campus, and help drive rates down so that we can continue to ease restrictions during spring and summer.
+We can all help protect vulnerable people in the community and on campus, and help drive rates down.

-Symptom-free testing is available to all at the testing centre on Campus West and our new pop-up testing site on Campus East.
+Symptom-free testing is available to all at the testing centre on Campus West and our pop-up testing site on Campus East.
 You should:

 get two tests a week, three days apart